remo-git/remo-git/README.md

 I'm currently developing my own 2D top-down, pixel-art game in Unity 6.
 Everything is built from scratch to help me improve my game development skills.
 I use a mix of ready-made assets and assets I create myself.
+The goal is to learn how modern game engines work by implementing every major system myself (and release the game ofc).

 ## Tech Stack